KDR (KDR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KDR Historical Price

-According to the latest data gathered on KDR live price page, the current price of KDR is 0.01594846USD.
-The circulating supply of KDR(KDR) is 15.10M KDR , giving it a market capitalization of $241.18K.
+According to the latest data gathered on KDR live price page, the current price of KDR is 0.01324973USD.
+The circulating supply of KDR(KDR) is 15.10M KDR , giving it a market capitalization of $200.08K.

 The KDR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KDR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.